CleverRaven/Cataclysm-DDA/data/mods/Aftershock/README.md

 3. Hi-tech item recipes.
 Aftershock has its own special crafting for ultratech and we'd love to see what you come up with.
 4. Missions, locations, and lore snippets we want this to feel like a world just as real as Cataclysm Prime.
 Please feel free to reach out to us about ideas and implementations.
+5. Alien world basics would be especially desirable at this time.
+Flora, fauna, terrain and furniture that make it clear we are no longer on earth.

 # Here be dragons!